Carrie Chase Davis: Early years and education

 Carrie Chase Davis was born August 13, 1863, on a farm near Castalia, Ohio.
 She was a daughter of Thomas Robert and Sarah Ann (Chase) Davis.
 Her father was a native of New York, born February 14, 1824, and became well known as a leading farmer and stock raiser near Sandusky, Ohio.
 His home was one of the best known stations on the Underground Railroad between the United States and Canada.
-He was a highly educated man, a student of Oberlin College and a Congregationalist with wide influence.
-Sarah Ann Chase was born near Castalia, September 13, 1841, and after her marriage to Thomas Robert Davis, October 20, 1859, became the mother of two children, of whom Dr. Davis was the elder.
-The other daughter, May Davis, a physician, was born at Castalia, April 5.
+He was a highly educated man, a graduate of Oberlin College and a Congregationalist with wide influence.
+Sarah Ann Chase was born near Castalia on September 13, 1841, and after her marriage to Thomas Robert Davis on October 20, 1859, became the mother of two children, of whom Dr. Davis was the elder.
+The other daughter, May Davis, a physician, was born at Castalia on April 5.
 1866.
 Her grandparents were Henry Nichols Chase and Mary Chapman Waller Chase; and Dr. Thomas Davis and Mary Avery Davis.

 The Davis family left Ohio in 1868, settling at Bloomington, Illinois, so that the daughters could have good school advantages.
 For nine years, Davis obtained her early education at Normal, Illinois, where her mother died in 1875.
 The father then took his daughters to Missouri, where they grew up at Unionville.
 Davis attended and graduated (1884) from Normal School and Business Institute, at Stanberry, Missouri.
 In 1885 and 1886, she attended the State Normal School, Emporia, Kansas.